Blausee Trail

 Author´s Tip / Recommendation of the author

-Great place to stop at the Chüehstall restaurant in the first third of the trail
+- Ideal place to stop at the Chüehstall restaurant in the first third of the route

 Message:

-You are no longer a complete beginner and want to improve your skills?
-Then try the Blausee Trail and take your first step into the world of Aletsch enduro trails.
+You are no longer a complete beginner and want to take your skills to the next level?
+Then dare to take on the Blausee Trail – and master the entry into the world of Aletsch Enduro Trails.